How Do I Register?

 Coaches and parents are asked to take turns being the game official.
 Notify the Referee Coordinator if this happens.

 How long is a season?
 When are games played?
 Where do we practice?Seasons usually span 10 weeks during which at least 8 games are played.
 Games are played on Saturdays and if on Sunday, no earlier than 1pm.
-Practices are usually conducted twice a week at available fields and coaches’ homes for rec teams under age 11.
-After the payment of a Field Maintenance Fee, teams may train at the complex.
+Practices are usually conducted twice a week at available fields and coaches’ homes.
+After the payment of a seasonal Field Maintenance Fee, and submission of the Field Usage Form, teams may train at the complex.